South American Youth Football Championship

-The CONMEBOL Sub 20 is a South American football tournament organized by the CONMEBOL for South American national teams of men under age of 20.
+The South American Youth Football Championship, (Note: also known as South American U-20 Championship (Campeonato Sudamericano Sub 20; Campeonato Sul-Americano Sub-20)) branded as CONMEBOL Sub 20, is a South American football tournament organized by the CONMEBOL for South American national teams of men under age of 20.
 This tournament also serves as qualification for the FIFA U-20 World Cup and the Pan American Games, and from 2007 to 2015, also for the Summer Olympic Games.

-History

 The first South American Youth Championship was hosted by Venezuela from 22 March to 13 April 1954.
 Initially played as an under-19 tournament, it became an under-20 event from 1977.
 Brazil has won the tournament on the most occasions (13 times).

-Format

 All matches take place in the host country, and all ten U-20 national football teams of CONMEBOL compete in every edition (if none of the associations withdraw).
 They are separated in two groups of five, and each team plays four matches in a pure round-robin stage.
 The three top competitors advance to a single final group of six, wherein each team plays five matches.
 The results in this last pure round-robin stage determines the champion and the South American qualification to the next FIFA U-20 World Cup.
 Unlike most international tournaments, in South American Youth Championships there is neither final match nor third place match nor knockout stages.